Hey Joe, what’s in your photography studio?

 The first installment of our “Behind the Scenes” content took a look in my photography bag, where I went over my mobile kit.
+If you want to see the third part, you can skip ahead to that here.
 Now it’s time to look into the more permanent parts of my kit, with my studio setup.

 Here’s all the gear I use to get the shot

 One of the things to note for my studio setup is that it’s always in flux.
 Until I move somewhere that I can have a dedicated studio space, I’m limited to using other areas of my apartment on a temporary basis only.
 That really just means that my kit is more portable than it would be if I had a dedicated space always set up, although the main elements would be the same.

 The most important piece of gear in-studio for me is a solid platform to put my camera on.
 If I’m doing macro work or focus stacking, I need my lens to be rock-solid.
 I was making do with a cheap tripod, but when I switched to full-time it was time to upgrade.
 The Manfrotto 055XPRO3 tripod was my first choice, as it’s solid, dependable, and has a nifty trick that lets you use the center post at 90 degrees to the rest of the tripod for things like overhead shots.
 There are many options for heads here, but I grabbed a combo with Manfrotto’s 502AH Video Head, as I wanted to practice video and I don’t like the geared heads in the other combos.